 A shift in focus from sampling methods that aim at avoiding breaches to physical structures of an organism, to non-disruptive or minimally disruptive methods, (avoiding impact on behaviour, fitness or welfare), means in some cases the most appropriate method may be invasive but results in a lower impact on the animal.
 For example, invertebrate antenna clipping in the natural environment breaches a physical structure but may result in no effect on survival (e.g. 76) and may have lower impacts than collecting and removing specimen to captivity for faecal sampling or forced regurgitation.

 Similarly, remote dart biopsy or flipper notching of marine mammals are often a preferred choice over stressful captures for DNA sampling because they only cause short term effect (if any) on the behaviour of the animal 98,99.
-Under our definitions, hair collection from the environment, unbaited DNA traps, skin swabbing in the field or remote darting on wild sea mammals could be considered non- or minimally disruptive (Figure 2).
+Under our definitions, hair collection from the environment, unbaited DNA traps, skin swabbing in the field or remote darting on wild sea mammals could be considered non- or minimally disruptive (Fig 3).

 WHEN IS NON-DISRUPTIVE DNA REQUIRED OR PREFERRED?